 Getting Started: What Equipment do I need?

 Where to Kayak!

 With a multitude of options to choose from, deciding where to take your kayak on holiday may be a little tricky to narrow down.
 However, whether you’re looking for lakes, rivers or seas, there’s plenty going on throughout the UK and the wider world to tempt your interest!
 For example, local Cornishman Mark Meardon has over 30 years of experience in the sport and offers sea kayaking around the beautiful Cornwall and the Isles of Scilly.
-Those who want to truly merge kayaking with nature can take a seal colony eco tour to Walton Backwaters for a once-in-a-lifetime breathtaking experience.
+Those ladies who want a female only experience can take a Ladies Only Wild Camping Weekend for a once-in-a-lifetime breathtaking experience.
 If you fancy something a little more northern, Lost Earth Adventures have some truly stunning experience days in Yorkshire, The Peak District and Cumbria.
-Further north, Sea Kayak Argyll & Bute are on hand with guided tours to observe nature along the wild Atlantic coastline, mountains, lochs and open seas.
-And for those wanting a little less country, why not try a London sightseeing tour in a unique way with London Kayak.
+Further north, for kayaking in Scotland, Sea Kayak Argyll & Bute are on hand with guided tours to observe nature along the wild Atlantic coastline, mountains, lochs and open seas.
+And for those wanting a little less country, why not try kayaking in London, on a unique sightseeing tour with London Kayak.
 You’ll also find a plethora of adventurous exploits at Much Better Adventures, where the world is your kayaking-oyster!

 Learn to Kayak